- A group opportunity. Invite your friends.

 The World Tree of Hope is a global holiday project promoting peace, love, and humanitarianism for our community of San Francisco and all people on earth.

 ** Grace Cathedral requires that all volunteers to be vaccinated for COVID-19.
 Please bring your vaccine card or a cell phone PIC of your card.
-We will be following the most current SF COVID protocols.
-Fortunately, the Cathedral is a vast space and easily allows for this.

 The World Tree of Hope is a 23-foot holiday that is decorated with thousands of origami cranes and stars that are inscribed with people's wishes and hopes for the future of the world.
 Learn more here: http://worldtreeofhope.org